 The purpose of

-As soon as you click the .bat file, it will execute the command to create the new folders.
+As soon as you double-click the .bat file, it will execute the command to create the new folders.

 To create subfolders in any folder, modify the above code as shown here by mentioning the subfolder names after the folder name.
 Save the file and exit Notepad, then double-click the .bat file again.

 As shown here, the subfolders have been created.